genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/blog/posts/2024-07-25-seventh-blog-post.md

 ## Final project time!

 When it was time for the final project, I wondered what to build.
-There's nothing scarier than a blank page (except maybe for C 😅).
+There's nothing scarier than a blank page (except maybe for C :fontawesome-solid-face-grin-beam-sweat:).
 I decided to create a Flask app called Crowrite, featuring various technical writing tools.
 Like documentation projects, much of the time was spent researching and figuring out which libraries would help achieve the needed functionality.

 If you want to read more about Crowrite, check out this <u>[page](../../crowrite.md)</u>!